Cincinnati Children's Blog

 Conversation Starters

-Many opportunities present themselves that you can take advantage of to open up a conversation about the changes that go on during puberty.
+Take advantage of opportunities to start talking about the changes that go on during puberty.
 I like the ones that happen naturally, with your child’s own bodily changes.

 Talking Tips